Salima Lives in Kashmir: Reception

-Vinayak Razdan praises the photos of Anna Riwkin-Brick.
-He says that the friendly smile of the children in the book, casts a spell over the viewer.
-It shows incredible beauty and innocence.
-Meena Khorana believes that the reader is able to empathize with the life of Salima.
-It is interesting to read about Salima's desire to break with tradition and to go to school as a girl.
+Vinayak Razdan praised the photos of Anna Riwkin-Brick.
+He said that the friendly smile of the children in the book, casts a spell over the viewer, and that it shows incredible beauty and innocence.
+Meena Khorana believed that the reader is able to empathize with the life of Salima.
+Meena said that it is interesting to read about Salima's desire to break with tradition and to go to school as a girl.
 The beauty of the Srinagar valley and its inhabitants is captured by the photos.
 Elisabeth Wesseling praised the high artistic quality of the book.
-Kirkus Reviews believes that „the story is too loosely and arbitrarily constructed to be of interest in itself“.
+Kirkus Reviews believed that "the story is too loosely and arbitrarily constructed to be of interest in itself".